COMPANY STRUCTURE AND REGISTRATION PROCEDURES IN THE BELIZE

 What is a Certificate of Good Standing?

 A Certificate of Good Standing (CGS) is an official document, issued by the Registrar of Companies.
-A CGS confirms that a particular company legally exists, has complied with all the administrative requirements as to its presence within the official registry, and has paid all government duties, and, thus, is "in good standing" vis-a-vis the Companies Register as of the date of issue.
+A CGS confirms that a particular company legally exists, has complied with all the administrative requirements as to its presence within the official registry, has paid all government duties, has paid its taxes due under the Income and Business Tax Act, and, thus, is "in good standing" vis-a-vis the Companies Register as of the date of issue.
 In its form and substance, the Certificate of Good Standing usually resembles the initial Certificate of Incorporation of the IBC.

 The Certificate of Good Standing is used to formally confirm the continued legal existence of an offshore company after it has already been in operation for some time.
 The CGS confirms that the status of an independent legal entity (a juridical person) has not been revoked and has not became void for the particular offshore company, that this company has not merged with another firm, has not filed for dissolution and has not been struck-off.